manojknit/sp18-281-cloudflare/mirajp1/README.md

 * Started a new EC2 and installed kong in it.
 * Configured kong to work with the cassandra cluster

+## Week 5

+### Creating Go API and testing

+* Created Go apis for admin module which configures the kong api gateway.
+* Created docker compose file for deployment of containers.
+* Postman collection for the go api to test it.

 More details in [Kong Setup](https://github.com/nguyensjsu/team281-cloudflare/blob/master/mirajp1/KongSetup.md)